BruceEckel/functional_error_handling/Slides.md

 ---
 ### Inheritance

-- Breaks encapsulation.
+- Breaks encapsulation

-- Impedes composability.
+- Impedes composability

 ---

 ### Error Handling

-- Significant impediment to composability.
+- Significant impediment to composability

-- Numerous attempts, usually global solutions with race conditions.
+- Numerous attempts, usually global solutions with race conditions

 - In the domain of the OS or the language?